-The Alps are a vast mountain range in Europe.
+The Alps are an expansive mountain range located in Europe.
 They range across eight countries: France, Switzerland, Germany, Italy, Austria, Monaco, Liechtenstein, and Slovenia.
 Some countries have more Alps than others.
-Switzerland has the most.
-The Alps cover 65% of Switzerland.
+Switzerland is the most Alpine of all the eight Alpine countries.
+The Alps cover 65% of Switzerland, making this tall mountain range an important feature of the Swiss landscape and culture.

 Mountain climbing is a popular sport in Switzerland.
-The International Climbing and Mountaineering Federation (UIAA) measures the different types of mountains.
-In the Alps, there are 82 four-thousanders, 48 of these are in Switzerland.
+The International Climbing and Mountaineering Federation (UIAA) measures and defines the different types of mountains.
+In the Alps, there are 82 four-thousanders, 48 of which are in Switzerland.
 A four-thousander is a mountain that is 4,000 meters (13,123 feet) above sea level.
 By the way, only Americans use feet to describe height of stuff like mountains.
 The rest of the world uses meters and so will I for the rest of this article.